ashleythecoder/LSP_REPO_BLUEPRINT/src/org/howard/edu/lsp/assignment3/doc/DESIGN.md

 ## AI and external resources

-To be completed by Ashley.

-Before submission, add the required AI interaction transcript link(s) and any Internet source URLs used, as specified in the assignment.
+Neither AI or Internet resources were used in the creation of this assignment.